topscoder/topscoder/README.md

 - 🔭 I’m syncing most of my application settings using [Mackup](https://github.com/lra/mackup)
 - 🔭 [Starship](https://starship.rs/) shell prompt
 - 🔭 [FantasqueSansMono Nerd Font](https://www.nerdfonts.com)
-- I'm switching often between several Color Schemes in editors, but [Noctis](https://github.com/liviuschera/noctis) I like probably the most.
+- 🔭 I'm switching often between several Color Schemes in editors, but [Noctis](https://github.com/liviuschera/noctis) I like probably the most.
+- 🔭 I try to give back to the dev-community by contributing to Open Source software whenever I see Issues, Typos, Documentation issues etcetera.
+Started by fixing small typos and creating Pull Requests.
+You should do too!

 Inspiration sources I use: